krprzenioslo/Hystrixwiki2/Configuration.md

 <a name="CommandMetrics" />
 ### Metrics

-The following [Properties](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommandProperties.html) are related to capturing metrics from [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) execution.
+The following properties are related to capturing metrics from `HystrixCommand` and `HystrixObservableCommand` execution.

 <a name="metrics.rollingStats.timeInMilliseconds" />
 #### metrics.rollingStats.timeInMilliseconds